September 19, 2009

 Pray for me, Mommy?

-A song that his son, the prince, also played on his own flute.
-A flute and song both identical to his Father's.
+It was also a song that his son, the prince, also played on his own flute: a flute and its song identical to his Father's.

-Finally one knight made it back to the castle safely.
-All because had made a very wise choice...he asked the son of the King to travel with him as his one companion. playing for him his king-like flute, until the knight knew the song by heart.
+Finally, one knight made it back to the castle safely BECAUSE he'd made a very wise choice.
+He had asked that his one travel companion be the son of the King.
+That way, the son could play his king-like flute, until the knight knew the song by heart.

-Even when the Hopenots played their thousand flutes in attempts to confuse the men.
+Even when the Hopenots played their thousand flutes in attempts to confuse the men, the knight could still pick out the King's song.

 When the story was over, I explained to them what the story represented.
-How in life WE are like the men traveling. that in order to make it back to the Castle (heaven) we needed to learn to hear the voice of the King (God).
-And that walking with Jesus on a daily basis, listening to his voice, would enable us to know God's voice.
+How in life WE are like the men traveling. that in order to make it back to the Castle (Heaven), we needed to learn to hear the voice of the King (God).
+And that walking with Jesus on a daily basis and listening to his voice, would enable us to know God's voice.

 And then the crowd of princesses-to-be dispersed. running to different rooms in the house.